zhwm/SharePro_coloc/README.md

 ## Overview

 Colocalization analysis is a commonly used statistical procedure for assessing whether two or more traits share the same genetic signals identified in genome-wide association studies (GWAS).
 It is important for understanding the interplay between heritable traits.
-SharePro takes marginal associations (z-scores) from GWAS summary statistics and linkage disequilibrium (LD) infromation as inputs, and infers posterior probability of colocalization.
+SharePro takes marginal associations from GWAS summary statistics and linkage disequilibrium (LD) information as inputs, and infers posterior probability of colocalization.
 Unlike existing methods, SharePro takes an effect group-level approach to integrate LD modelling and colocalization assessment to account for multiple causal variants in colocalization analysis.

 <p align="center">
   <img src="doc/SharePro_loc.png" alt="example image">